 - In a large skillet heat 2 tablespoons of olive oil and 2 tablespoons of butter over medium-high heat.
 When the oil starts to sizzle, place two pieces of the chicken into the skillet, and cook for 3 to 4 mins per side.
 You want the chicken to be a nice golden brown color.

 - Remove the browned chicken to a platter and set aside.

-- Repeat adding another 2 tbsp butter and 2 tbsp of olive oil to skillet, and brown your other pieces of chicken.
+- Repeat adding another 2 tablespoon butter and 2 tablespoon of olive oil to skillet, and brown your other pieces of chicken.
 Remove the browned chicken to a platter and set aside.